GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 In this example, the [demo page][25] has a low color contrast issue.
 Click on the issue, you can view a list of elements that have the issue.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/nPm8RBrXiJdotyN9uptQ.png", alt="Low color contrast issues", width="800", height="521" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/nPm8RBrXiJdotyN9uptQ.png", alt="Low color contrast issues", width="800", height="521" %}

 Click on an element in the list to open the element in **Elements** panel.
 DevTools [provides auto color suggestion][26] to help you fix the low contrast text.